arjunkrishna/arjunkrishna.github.io/blog/2016-04-18-resize-a-fixed-virtual-box-vdi-file.md

 After this use gparted live iso to increase the size of the partition.

-  * Download the iso fromÂ <http://gparted.sourceforge.net/download.php> (eg:Â gparted-live-0.25.0-3-i686.iso)
+  * Download the iso fromÃ‚ <http://gparted.sourceforge.net/download.php> (eg:Ã‚ gparted-live-0.25.0-3-i686.iso)
   * Via Virtual Box&#8217;s UI,
       * turn on EFI,
       * load this iso to your virtual machine
       * reboot the VM from the ISO
-  * Within gpartedÂ live boots
+  * Within gpartedÃ‚ live boots
       * Right-click the partition you want to enlarge
       * select Resize/Move and select the max available size.
   * Via Virtual Box&#8217;s UI